 - Gross and net churn.
 A pivot table about how much MRR we lose each month.
 The difference with gross and net churn is that for gross churn we only look at cancellations and for net churn we take into account reactivations, upgrades, downgrades and other expansion sales.

 In addition to the revenue KPI report, we’ve created tens of other reports with Supermetrics for analyzing how the usage of different features correlate with conversion from trial to paid and how traffic from different marketing channels convert into trials.

 Just give it a go

-Leadfeeder is an online service which tells who have been on your website and what they have done there.
-It uses data from your existing Google Analytics, so you don’t need make any changes to your website.
+Leadfeeder is an online service that tells who have been on your website and what they have done there.
+It uses data from Google Analytics, so you don’t need make any changes to your website.
 It also connects to your CRM to get updates on CRM on website visits from interesting companies and to Mailchimp to identify email addresses of website visitors.
-Learn more about the company by clicking this link.
+Learn more about Leadfeeder.

 Turn your marketing data into opportunity

 We streamline your marketing data so you can focus on the insights.